Halep into Week 2 at Australian Open for 5th straight year

 He might as well as have a No. 1 next to his name, because top-ranked Novak Djokovic never played a point this year after failing in his attempt to get into the tournament despite not being vaccinated against COVID-19.

-Medvedev faces 57th-ranked Botic van de Zandschulp on Saturday at Rod Laver Arena.
+Medvedev faced 57th-ranked Botic van de Zandschulp on Saturday at Rod Laver Arena.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports